harmehar-kaur/harmehar-kaur.github.io/_posts/2024-05-04-DynamicTesting.md

 ### ✍️ Final Thoughts

 Dynamic testing brings your software to life — it’s about seeing how it performs under fire.
 Whether you’re diving into the internals with white box testing, testing from the user’s perspective with black box techniques, or finding that sweet balance with grey box methods, this testing phase is **critical** for ensuring robust, secure systems.

-Curious which testing method fits best for your project?
-Let’s chat!